Austrian Audio Hi-X55 review

 There is plenty of metal in this construction, although they don’t feel particularly heavy for this type of headphone.
 All ‘critical’ parts – including the hinges, much of the headband, and the earcups – are made from metal, and it is, without doubt, a quality-feeling product.

-The earcups hinge to make the unit in transport more reasonable.
+The earcups hinge to make the volume of the unit more reasonable when in transport.
 These headphones are made with portability in mind, and are certainly not intended purely for home use.

 That they are labelled ‘professional’ is another hint at their robust nature; like Austrian Audio’s microphones, these are designed for extended use in a working environment – and they certainly feel built to last.
 We would have no concerns about stashing them, in the supplied soft tote bag, in a briefcase or work bag.